3comconfliczu/unicopedia-plus/README.md

 ### Filter Text

-- The **Filter Text** feature of the **Emoji Data Finder** utility displays in real time a list of basic data (symbol, short name, keywords, code points) of all the Unicode emoji contained in a text string.
+- The **Filter Text** feature of the **Emoji Data Finder** utility displays in real time a list of basic data (emoji, short name, keywords, code points) of all the Unicode emoji contained in a text string.
-- Text can by directly typed or pasted from the clipboard into the main input field.
+- Text can by directly typed, or pasted from the clipboard into the main input field.
 - It is also possible to input predefined sets of emoji selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu.
 - As a convenience, the input field can be emptied using the <kbd>Clear</kbd> button.
 - Use the <kbd>Filter&nbsp;▾</kbd> pop-up menu to perform an action among: